 Summer 2025

 For this I took many roles: the designer, the client contact, and the main installer.
-This client comes to us every year with new artwork to fill the space, but in this case, this was my first experience with them, so I needed to learn quickly how it's been done in the past.
+This client comes to us every year with new artwork to fill the space.
+This was my first experience with them, so I needed to learn quickly how the process was done in the past.
 After a bit of trial and error, I was able to figure out how to print and cut to make this hefty installation easier (since this was my first major large scale installation).
-Luckily, I wasn't alone in this installation so I had an experienced designer/installer with me.
-But, he was able to guide me through this process while still allowing me to take the wheel and make major decisions.
-This installation took around nine hours to complete in the cold, but the lessons learned were immensely helpful for how I produce major works like these now.
+Luckily, I wasn't alone in this installation, I had an experienced designer/installer with me.
+He guided me through the process while allowing me make major decisions.
+The lessons learned were immensely helpful for how I produce major works like these now.

 This project went through many iterations before we landed on a final design direction.
-This client needed a few components for hosting a private event, two bar faces, menus, and a serving tray that all surrounded their company style guide.
-However, the catch is that the event surrounded a showing of Beautiful: The Carole King Musical, so I needed to take that esthetic as well.
-When I started the concept phase of this, I used Chat GPT to help guide some visuals to show the client so I could get a jump start onto designing.
+This client needed a few components for hosting a private event: two bar faces, menus, and a serving tray, all surrounding their company style guide.
+Also, the event was accompanied by a showing of Beautiful: The Carole King Musical, so I needed to take that aesthetic into consideration as well.
+When I started the concept phase, I used Chat GPT to provide the client with ideas in order to jump start my design process.

 This project was the first that I can claim as my own.
 The client asked for a skyline that consisted of buildings that they've worked on like the Lincoln Center, The Spiral Building, and One World Trade Center.
 Throughout this process I was in contact with the client to gain information like dimensions of the space, where the piece would be placed, and working with their deadlines.
-The biggest change of this was how to allow this print to run smoothly since it was too large width wise, meaning I needed to separate each piece and allow for an overlap for ease of installation.
+The biggest challenge of the project was figuring out how to allow this print to run smoothly since it was too large width wise.
+I needed to separate each piece and allow for an overlap for ease of installation.